 Although it is not certain that every private insurance plan will cover PrEP, prepfacts.org indicates that there are currently no reports of people having trouble getting coverage for this medication.
-Cost of PrEP will vary depending on your plan, but should be consistent with your co-pay for other prescription medications.
+The cost of PrEP will vary depending on your plan but should be consistent with your co-pay for other prescription medications.
 If your co-pay is too high, there are programs that can help cover these costs.

 Do I need a prescription for PrEP?